 How much is tuition?

-Tuition fees for the 2015-2016 academic year are estimated at $56,429.
-Student health insurance costs an additional $3,754; students already covered by an eligible health insurance plan may apply for a waiver.
-Professional track LL.M. fees are the same as the traditional track, with approximately half being due each summer semester.
+See the Cost of Attendance page for updated tuition fees.
+Note that the mandatory Student Health Insurance Plan costs an additional amount; students already covered by an eligible health insurance plan may apply for a waiver.
+Fees are the same for all tracks of our LL.M. program.
+LL.M. executive track option A fees are due as follows: 25% in spring, 50% in summer, 25% in fall.
+LL.M. executive track option B fees are billed each summer semester, with approximately half due each summer.
+LL.M. traditional and thesis track fees are due half in fall, and half in spring.
 Please note that precise fee levels change each year, and are subject to change at any time.
 Since tuition for the traditional track may rise from year to year, professional track students’ second summer tuition fees may be higher than the first summer.
 Discounted tuition for California residents is not available for the LL.M. program.
-For the J.S.D. program, in-state tuition is approximately $16,150 while out-of-state tuition is approximately $31,250 for 2013-2014.
-Click here for more about tuition and fees.

 How much money should I budget for living expenses while studying at UC Berkeley?

 See the Cost of Living page for updated estimates on living expenses.

 Most of our scholarships do not require an application, and all eligible admitted applicants are considered; recipients are notified at the time of admission.
 There are two scholarships that do require an application, the Matching Consideration Scholarship and African Legal Impact Scholarship.
 Application instructions will be provided to admitted applicants at the time of admission.
 See the Scholarships page for more information.

 Does Berkeley Law offer financial aid?